Bish (group): History

+2015: Formation and debut

 Bish was initially announced in January 2015 with the idea to begin Bis again, and auditions began that month in order to find members.
-After the audition process, the completed lineup was announced in March, and members Yukako Love Deluxe, Cent Chihiro Chicchi, Aina the End, Hug Mii, and Momoko Gumi Company were revealed to the public.
+After the audition process, the completed lineup was announced in March, and members Yukako Love Deluxe, Cent Chihiro Chittiii, Aina the End, Hug Mii, and Momoko Gumi Company were revealed to the public.
 The members' eyes were obscured with black contact lenses and could not be revealed until they each attained 4,444 followers on Twitter.

 Their first song "Spark", from the album Brand-New Idol Shit, was released through the music site Ototoy as a free download: first as a demo version with vocals by their manager, then the finished version was released one week later.
 At that time, Yukako Love Deluxe chose to withdraw from the group before their official debut.
 In an interview with Ototoy, she cited reasons of stress and anxiety in relation to her withdrawal.
 She had recorded vocals for all tracks on the album, so her parts had to be re-recorded before its release.
 Her voice was retained, however, on "Spark".

 Bish released a music video for the song "Bish - Hoshi ga Matataku Yoru ni" in April.
 As the release of the album drew closer, Bish began to release more of its songs as free downloads.
 By 21 May, just six days before its official release date, all 13 of the album tracks were available for free.
-This did not harm album sales, however, and their first album reached the 20th position on Oricon's Weekly Album Chart.